Types of ACL (Grafts) Surgery

 Tearing the Anterior Cruciate Ligament (ACL) is a very common injury for athletes and active individuals globally.
-If you have just had an ACL injury, ACL reconstruction surgery can often be the necessary step to return to optimal, mobility, strength and sports.
+If you have just had an ACL injury, ACL reconstruction surgery can often be the necessary step to return to optimal mobility, strength and sports.
 The critical decision, however, is determining the best graft type for your ACL reconstruction surgery.
-We'll explore the different graft options, their unique advantages.
-However the key decision making will be made with your orthopaedic consultant following a review.
+We'll explore the different graft options.
+However, the key decision making will be made with your orthopaedic consultant following a review.

 What Is an ACL Graft?